Last updated on December 24, 2022

 History of Cushion Cut Diamonds

 Although the cushion cut may seem to have a contemporary design, its history traces back to the 19th century.
 At the time, a diamond with a square shape and rounded corners was referred to as the mine cut after Brazilian diamond mines.
 Later, when diamonds were discovered in South Africa, the mine cut became known as the old mine.

 As the name suggests, the cushion cut usually has a soft square or rectangular shape with curved corners resembling a cushion.
 The modern cushion cut has been modified over time thanks to the evolution of diamond cutting and cleaving processes.

 Usually featuring 58 facets, the cushion cut is a combination of the classic old mine cut and the brilliant facet pattern.
 It has several variations, which differ in the number of facets, their arrangement and shape.
 Due to these variations, some cushion cut diamonds exhibit more brilliance than others.
-Although cushion cut diamonds have less brilliance than round brilliant cut diamonds, they often have a better fire, making them so attractive for buyers.
+Although cushion cut diamonds have less brilliance than round brilliant cut diamonds, they often have a better fire, making them so attractive to buyers.